WebWash/ww_react_examples/ww_react_basic/README.txt

-# Example react app using Laravel-mix.
+# Example react app using Laravel-mix

 To create this project yourself, run the following: